justsomeon123/TkIDE/README.md

 - Removed Run command aka disabled it.
 <br>
 ## Included features
-### All new syntax highlighting
+### All new syntax highlighting (Pygments)
-- Disabled by default - go to theme.json and copy values in "old" and put that into the main part of the json
-- strings are less laggy and should now work properly
-- soon to come - actual differentiating between file types for better highlighting
+- Faster than the older regex-based syntax highlighting

 ### KeyBinds for more functionalty with files.
 - Ctrl+S : Save File